-- The care and set-up of video and digital imaging systems. - The care and set-up of cathodic potential monitoring systems. - The care and set-up of digital ultrasonic wall thickness meters. - The care and set-up of MPI equipment. - The safe use of electrical equipment as required by current codes of practice and legislation. - The care of equipment after recovery. - The safe use of electrical equipment as required by current codes of practice and legislation.
+- The care and calibration of digital media imaging systems. - The care, calibration and set up of all relevant equipment, such as, CP measurement equipment, digital ultrasonic wall thickness meters, MPI equipment, etc. - The safe use of electrical equipment as required by current codes of practice and legislation. - The care of equipment after recovery. - Maintenance and curation of calibrated equipment documentation